Gustavo-LR/GODEG/README.md

 * uniprot_swissprot_protein_annotation.tsv (with header) contains the protein names for the genome seqIDs.
 The first column contains the genome seqIDs, and the following column the annotation information.
 This parameter integrates the protein names in the seqIDs from the deg_table, and it is not mandatory.
 If you skip this parameter, it is highly advised to annotate the deg_table.tsv before.
 * -t 12 is the number of threads (or processor cores) to run the pipeline.

-If you wish to annotate the GO terms for the genome seqIDs using `go_uniprot_annotator`:
+If you wish to annotate the GO terms for the genome seqIDs using `go_ec_uniprot_annotator`:
 ```
 python3 go_ec_uniprot_annotator_v1.py -bu blast_against_uniprot.tsv -bs blast_against_swissprot.tsv -t 200
 ```